Kōshō Uchiyama

 Kosho Uchiyama (内山 興正, Uchiyama Kōshō) was a Sōtō Zen monk, origami master, and abbot of Antai-ji near Kyoto, Japan.

-Uchiyama was author of more than twenty books on Zen Buddhism and origami, of which Opening the Hand of Thought: Foundations of Zen Buddhist Practice is best known.
+Uchiyama was author of more than twenty books on Zen Buddhism and origami, of which the best known in the Western World are Opening the Hand of Thought: Foundations of Zen Buddhist Practice and How to Cook Your Life: From the Zen Kitchen to Enlightenment.

 Education and career

 Uchiyama graduated from Waseda University with a master's degree in Western philosophy in 1937 and was ordained a priest in 1941 by his teacher Kōdō Sawaki.
 Throughout his life, Uchiyama lived with the damaging effects of tuberculosis.

 Uchiyama became abbot of Antai-ji following Sawaki's death in 1965 until he retired in 1975 to Nokei-in, also near Kyoto, where he lived with his wife.
 Following the death of his teacher he led a forty-nine-day sesshin in memorial of his teacher.
 In retirement he continued his writing, the majority of which consisted of poetry.